kb3k/bert-experiments/README.md

 ### Make sure to use the bert-experiments kernel.
 Using bert-experiments kernel & using the bert-experiments virtual environment.

+## Step 5.
+Try it out.
+### To test your code, compare how your model does with mine!
+Find out more at http://botswine.com/winebot.html

 #### Questions, comments, concerns?
 Shoot me an email at kb3.kay@gmail.com!